-5.3.1.2.4.1 DSG Broadcast ID22
+DSG Broadcast ID26 5.3.1.2.4.1

 Traffic for a DSG Client ID of this type conforms to specific industry standards.
 This traffic is received by a DSG Client that operates with standard data.
-If the Length is 0 then the type of data in the tunnel is unspecified.
-If the Length is 2 and the Value is non-zero, a specific type of industry-standard data is denoted per Table 5-2.
+A DSG Client ID of this type should not have a Length of zero (0).
+If the Length is 0 then the DSG Client Controller should disregard the rule if a Length of zero is not supported by the DSG Client Controller (the use of this subtype with Length 0 is deprecated).
+If the Length is 2 and the Value is nonzero, a specific type of industry-standard data is denoted per Table 5-2.
 The DCD MUST NOT contain a DSG Broadcast ID TLV of Length 2 and Value 0.

-Informative note: client behavior is not defined if data streams for multiple standards are mixed into a single tunnel, and provisioning by the operator is expected to prevent such mixing.
+Note: Client behavior is not defined if data streams for multiple standards are mixed into a single tunnel, and provisioning by the operator is expected to prevent such mixing.

-Informative note: the DCD can contain multiple rules with a DSG Broadcast ID, each to indicate the presence of a specific industry-standard data stream.
+Note: The DCD can contain multiple rules with a DSG Broadcast ID, each to indicate the presence of a specific industry-standard data stream.